Izma810/Izma810/README.md

 ### About Me ✌
 - 🥇 I kinda code uhm :)
 - 📂 I make websites (front end developer for now :))
-- 👩‍🎓 I also do CP using C++ sometimes
 - 😊 "The Earth is the cradle of humanity, but mankind cannot stay in the cradle forever." - Interested in space tech :D

 ### Stats 📊